bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 * Download the Bonita BPM [Deploy bundle](deploy-bundle.md) and unzip it at some place of your choice.
 ::: info
-The platform setup tool is also present in the Tomcat or Wildfly bundle under the `setup` directory.
+The platform setup tool is also present in the Tomcat or WildFly bundle under the `setup` directory.
 :::
 * Configure it as described in the [platform setup tool page](BonitaBPM_platform_setup.md)
 * Run the `setup.sh pull` or `setup.bat pull`.
 This will retrieve the configuration of your platform under `platform_conf/current` folder.